KiltedCode/khandaria-campaign/sessions/2020/2020-10-01-palace-scrystyle.md

 calling for an evacuation

 `Pylia` wildshapes into a eagle
-tie note to her leg to ask `Guros` to come out and talk to messenger
+tie note to her leg to ask `Gurrus` to come out and talk to messenger
 flies down and gives to a guard
 albino knights seem interested, cast **detect evil** on her
 talk in foreign language with each other